-Copyright © 2005-2017 EVS Broadcast Equipment SA.
+Copyright © 2003-2020 EVS Broadcast Equipment SA.
 All rights reserved.

-This manual may not be reproduced, transcribed, stored (in a database or an retrieval system), translated into any language, computer language, transmitted in any form or by any means - electronically, mechanically, printed, photocopied, optically, manually or otherwise - in whole or in part without the prior written consent of EVS.
+This manual may not be reproduced, transcribed, stored (in a database or a retrieval system), translated into any language, computer language, transmitted in any form or by any means - electronically, mechanically, printed, photocopied, optically, manually or otherwise - in whole or in part without the prior written consent of EVS.